youwuyou/algo-lab-2024/docs/week02.md

   - 2nd line with coordinates of all possible optimal locations, sorted from low to high {:toc}
 </details>

+  *Optimality of the location `x`*
+  - A location x on the beach can only have integer coordinates and is optimal if the number of parasols within 100m of it (i.e. with coordinates in `[x − 100, x + 100]`) is maximal with respect to all other locations on the beach.
+    - If many locations maximize the number of parasols we only want those such that the distance to the farthest parasol at most 100m away is minimized.

 ## Solution Technique